ykob/js-util/README.md

 ### `zeroPadding`

-Returning a number string that is applied zero padding.
+Return a number string that is applied zero padding.

 ```
 import { zeroPadding } from '@ykob/js-util'